CONSULTATION NOW CLOSED

 Two experienced EV Charge Point Operators (CPOs) — ChargePost and Plus ES — have received NSW Government funding to install on-street pole-mounted chargers across Ku-ring-gai.

-On-street EV charging refers to chargers installed directly on the street, usually at the kerbside or on power poles.
+On-street EV charging refers to chargers accessible from the street and are installed on power poles.

 These chargers will: